 Commonwealth Day is our annual celebration of the Commonwealth, which is usually held on the second Monday of March.
 Every year, on that day, Queen Elizabeth II，who is the head of the Commonwealth, delivers a message at Westminster Abbey in London.
-This is a multi-faith commemoration with representatives from the 53 member states, who have 2.4 billion people in Africa, Asia, Americas and Europe.
+This is a multi-faith commemoration with representatives from the 53 member states, who have 2.4 billion people in Africa, Asia, America and Europe.
 The Royal Commonwealth Society of Wales is one branch of the Royal Commonwealth Society, headquartered in London.

-Commonwealth Day originated from the Empire Day.
+Commonwealth Day originated from Empire Day.
 After the death of Queen Victoria on January 22, 1901, her birthday, 24th May, was named as Empire Day in 1902.
 During that period, the festival was a symbol of “unity of feelings.”
 However, after 1973, Commonwealth Day was changed to the current date (the second Monday of March each year).
 Today, this festival celebrates the values of democracy, equality and peace in the Commonwealth with its citizens.

 Commonwealth Day Theme in 2019